Alison Pill: 1997–2007: Rise to prominence

 Pill decided to become an actor when she was 10 years old.
 As a member of the Toronto Children's Chorus, she was chosen to narrate one of their performances.
 Her mother tried to discourage Pill by getting her a job as a background performer on the series Kung Fu: The Legend Continues.
 By the time she was 11, she had played a guest role on an episode of the children's series The New Ghostwriter Mysteries.
-At 12, she landed roles in two TV movies and a mini-series, a guest appearance on the TV series Psi Factor and voiced the character "Cornflower" on the animated series "Redwall" (1999–2001).
+At 12, she landed roles in two TV movies and a mini-series, a guest appearance on the TV series Psi Factor and voiced the character "Cornflower" on the animated series Redwall (1999–2001).
 After roles in two more television movies, she landed her first feature film role, a small-budget Canadian movie called The Life Before This in 1999, followed by the role of Jacob's older sister Marfa in Jacob Two Two Meets the Hooded Fang.
 Pill played roles in four more TV movies before the age of fourteen.
 The next year, she landed a small role in Skipped Parts in 2000 starring Drew Barrymore and Mischa Barton, then appeared in four more TV movies and features that year, including playing Farrah Fawcett's daughter in the TNT network movie Baby and a lead role in the Canadian film The Dinosaur Hunter, which was originally intended to be shown at a dinosaur museum and on a provincial education channel, but which made its way to the Burbank International Film Festival, winning Pill an award for Best Child Actress.

 She landed the role of young Lorna in the ABC-TV biopic Life with Judy Garland: Me and My Shadows in 2001, based on the memoir by Garland's daughter, Lorna Luft.
 That year, Pill also played Sissy Spacek's daughter in the TV flick Midwives.
 In 2003, she played Katie Holmes's sister in the indie feature Pieces of April.
 Pill won the lead in the CTV-TV movie Fast Food High, about a teenager who gets a job at a fast food restaurant and tries to set up a union.
 She also landed a supporting role in Confessions of a Teenage Drama Queen in 2003, starring Lindsay Lohan.
 Pill ventured off into stage acting, with the New York City staging of None of the Above as the first item in her theatre credentials.
-This was followed by The Distance From Here, On the Mountain, Blackbird, and Mauritius.
 In 2006, she starred as Grace Webster in the short-lived NBC drama The Book of Daniel.
-That same year, she was nominated for the Tony Award for Best Featured Actress in a Play for her performance as Mairead in Martin McDonagh's The Lieutenant of Inishmore.
-Because of her busy work schedule, Pill's schooling was done through a program for youngsters in the business.
-Since graduating from high school, Pill moved to New York to pursue a career in theatre, but continued to work in movies such as Dan in Real Life in 2007.
+That same year, she made her Broadway debut playing Mairead in Martin McDonagh's black comedy play The Lieutenant of Inishmore for which she was nominated for the Tony Award for Best Featured Actress in a Play.